 Solar hot water systems are often thought to be better for the environment and cheaper to run, but is that really the case?
 The first concern for many people when considering installing a new system is the purchase cost and initial outlay.

-It’s true that a solar hot water system is much more expensive to purchase initially and this can be a real disadvantage for some.
-Estimate ranges in price from $3000 – $7000 when installed, whereas a heat pump hot water system ranges from $2500 – $4000 fully installed.
+A solar hot water system is expensive to purchase initially, making it a real disadvantage for some.
+They range in price from $3000 – $7000 when installed, whereas a heat pump hot water system ranges from $2500 – $4000 fully installed.

-The payback times for panels can also vary from 4-10 years, depending on your state and the size of your system, meaning that it can be some time before that large purchase starts to pay itself off.
+The payback times for panels can also vary from 4-10 years.
+This depends on your state and the size of your system.
+This means that it can be some time before that large purchase starts to pay itself off.

-Likewise, nearby trees and developments near your home can be a problem.
+- Nearby trees and developments can be a problem.
 Anything that adds shade to your house can limit the amount of sun your panels receive and reduce the amount of solar power your home can generate.

-If you are able to afford the installation costs and have access to government rebates, over time your solar hot water system can save you substantially on running costs.
-The Rheem running cost calculator estimates that a solar system can cost $200 less to run in NSW, after taking into consideration off-peak rate reductions that may be available.
+If you are able to afford the installation costs, and have access to government rebates, over time your solar hot water system will save you a substantial amount of money.
+The Rheem running cost calculator estimates that a solar system can cost $200 less to run in NSW.
+This is after taking into account off-peak rate reductions that may be available.

-A substantial advantage of running a solar hot water system is the positive impact it can have on the environment by reducing greenhouse gas emissions from the burning of coal to produce energy.
-Household heating is one of the largest sources of greenhouse gas emissions in the average home and adding solar heating can significantly reduce that.
+- An advantage of running a solar hot water system is the positive impact it can have on the environment.
+This works by reducing greenhouse gas emissions from the burning of coal to produce energy.
+Household heating is one of the largest sources of greenhouse gas emissions, adding solar heating can significantly reduce that.

-While there is no denying that they are more costly to begin with, solar hot water systems are significantly cheaper to run than conventional systems in the long term and some of the purchase costs can typically be offset with government rebates and incentives.
+- Solar hot water systems do cost more upfront, but are significantly cheaper to run in the long term.
+If you’re having trouble finding the money, some of the purchase costs can be offset with government rebates and incentives.